udodihor/flask-fb-bot/README.md

 Now, you need to Generate Token for your app and actually paste this FB token to your application in `app.py` find `ACCESS_TOKEN = 'GENERATED_TOKEN_FROM_FACEBOOK'` and change value with your generated token.

 #### 1.3.
-Create Veify Token
+Create Verify Token
 Next, in the `VERIFY_TOKEN` value put any variable you want.
 To protect your bot, Facebook requires you to have a verify token.
 When a user messages your bot, Facebook will send your bot the message along with this verify token for your Flask app to check and verify the message is an authentic request sent by Facebook.
 Choose a string you want to use for your verify token and replace the placeholder in the app.py file with your code (ex.
 “TESTINGTOKEN” could be your verify token, but I’d recommend something harder for someone to guess) and place the same token (minus the quotation marks) in the Verify Token field.

 ### 2. Create a Heroku account
 Register on [Heroku](https://heroku.com).
 It's free.

 ### 3. Setup Heroku CLI
-Go to your terminal, and paste follwing command:
+Go to your terminal, and paste following command:

 `$ brew tap heroku/brew && brew install heroku`